Theodoro Henrique Maurer Júnior

 Theodoro Henrique Maurer Júnior (May 13, 1906 – 1979) was a Brazilian philologist and linguist known for his work on Romance languages.
 He received his PhD in Latin from the Faculty of Philosophy, Sciences and Languages of the University of São Paulo in 1944, where he was an active professor from 1947 to 1967.
 From 1945 to 1946 he received a Rockefeller Foundation grant to study at Yale University, where he did research under linguists such as Leonard Bloomfield, Franklin Edgerton and Edgard Sturtevan.

 He was one of the founders of the Brazilian Linguistics Association.

 Biography

 Early years

 Maurer was born on May 13, 1906, in the Swiss colony "Campos Sales", in Cosmópolis, at that time a rural region of Campinas, São Paulo.
-His parents, Henrique Maurer and Rosette H. Maurer, were from Zurich and had come to Brazil in 1898.
+His parents, Henrique Maurer and Rosette H. Maurer, were from Zürich and had come to Brazil in 1898.
 However, Maurer Júnior spent his childhood, until the age of five, in the countryside of the United States, where his family had temporarily moved.